AdaMartin18010/AnalysisDataFlow/en/README.md

 ---

+## Key Concepts Explained

+### The Dataflow Model

+The Dataflow Model, introduced by Google researchers in 2015, provides a unified abstraction for batch and stream processing.
+Central to this model are the concepts of:

+- **Event Time**: The time when an event actually occurred
+- **Processing Time**: The time when an event is observed during processing
+- **Windows**: Temporal boundaries for grouping events
+- **Watermarks**: Progress indicators for event time
+- **Triggers**: Conditions for emitting results

+AnalysisDataFlow provides formal definitions and proofs related to these concepts, establishing rigorous foundations for understanding stream processing semantics.

+### Exactly-Once Semantics

+Exactly-once processing guarantees that each record is processed exactly once, even in the presence of failures.
+This is achieved through:

+1. **Distributed Snapshots (Checkpoints)**: Periodic consistent snapshots of distributed state
+2. **Replayable Sources**: Ability to re-read data from a specific position
+3. **Transactional Sinks**: Idempotent or transactional writes to output systems

+Our documentation provides formal proofs of exactly-once correctness and explores various implementation strategies.

+### State Management

+Stateful stream processing is essential for complex analytics.
+Flink provides sophisticated state management capabilities:

+- **Keyed State**: State scoped to a specific key
+- **Operator State**: State not associated with any key
+- **State Backends**: Pluggable storage implementations (Heap, RocksDB)
+- **Queryable State**: Direct access to runtime state

+---

 ## Contributing

 We welcome contributions from the community!
 Please see our [Contributing Guide](../CONTRIBUTING-EN.md) for details.

 Key areas for contribution:
 - Documentation improvements
 - New design patterns
 - Case studies
 - Performance benchmarks
 - Translation assistance

+### How to Contribute

+1. **Fork the Repository**: Create your own fork of the project
+2. **Create a Branch**: `git checkout -b feature/your-feature-name`
+3. **Make Changes**: Follow our documentation standards
+4. **Submit PR**: Create a pull request with clear description

 ---